Where Have You Been?

 The construction market has been reset in a lot of areas.
 From 2020-2021 we adjusted and we will continue to adjust.
 I feel more confident in pricing models today than I have in 2 years, but the reality is pricing models need to be adjusted more often than ever.
 Having a builder that understands pricing and has control of their labor costs will give you, as the consumer, confidence to move forward with your project.
 Be prepared for delays, they are inevitable.
 Build yourself a contingency fund for price increases and buy as much material as you can upfront to lock your pricing in.
 Simple enough, right?

-Are you looking for more information about how you can build a custom home?
+Are you looking for more information about building a custom home or finding trusted custom home remodelers?
 Call me and let’s chat, 847-602-7641 or email Ryan@SGHomeBuilders.com.